About the NH Coastal Climate Summit

 Contact Rebecca.a.Katz@des.nh.gov with questions about the event or for more information.

-Do you know someone who is a community or non-profit group leader or motivator of local climate adaptation actions in the NH coastal watershed?
-CAW is seeking nominations for the 2026 CAW Champion Award to recognize local leaders who put climate-related research and outreach to work.
-The award(s) will be presented at the NH Climate Summit on May 21, 2026, in Durham, NH.
+The CAW Community Champion Award recognizes local leaders who put climate-related research and outreach to work.
+The award(s) will be presented at the NH Coastal Climate Summit on May 21, 2026, in Durham, NH.

 Visit the CAW Community Champion page to learn more about the award and previous recipients.